leekarensl/leekarensl.github.io/_posts/2022-08-10-enhancing-targeting-accuracy.md

 <br>
 ### Data Import <a name="clftree-import"></a>

 Since we saved our modelling data as a pickle file, we import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+We ensure we removed the id column, and we also ensure our data is shuffled.

 Just like we did for Logistic Regression - our code also investigates the class balance of our dependent variable.